open-contracting/deploy/docs/deploy/setup.rst

    Skip this step unless you're working on Kingfisher.

 #. :ref:`Access Scrapyd's web interface<access-scrapyd-web-service>`, click *Jobs* and look under *Running*.
-If any spiders are running, don't deploy without the consent of helpdesk analysts.
+If any spiders are running, don't deploy without the consent of data support managers.

 #.
 Connect to the Kingfisher server as the ``root`` user: